akshat5302/atlan-backend-task/README.md

 Also later on we can embed ML approaches and tools to better understand the sentiments of employees using various sentiment analysis tools

-What - For this I created an api `slang-detect` which will give slang from sentences(employee_feedback).
+What - For this I created an API `slang-detect` which will give slang from sentences(employee_feedback).

 How - We have created a separate DB of slang which gets updated with new slang words according to us.
 Now when we call the `slang-detect` API it searches that word in `slang-db` and gives the list of slang words

-Pro's
-1. Removing Manual work of reading feedback
+Pros - Removing Manual work of reading feedback

-Con's
-1. Maintaining `slang-db` is a huge task.
+Cons - Maintaining `slang-db` is a huge task.
 For better optimization, we can use the ML sentiment analysis tools and APIs

 ## Task 2: Validating Employees' Responses